MohawkTSDB/mohawk/README.md

 Mohawk is a metric data storage engine, it's fun, fast, light and easy to use.

-For more documentation see the [Mohawk Development Docs](https://github.com/MohawkTSDB/mohawk-docs).

 #### Table of contents

   - [Introduction](#introduction)